 Stockholm may be the most populous city in the Nordic region, but that doesn’t stop the wildlife from creeping into the subway.
 A gigantic elephant, a bloated walrus, a group of prickly plants and a rock ledge full of 3D birds outfit the rugged pillars at this station.

 Despite the more compelling storylines and graphics in today’s video games, we can’t help but look back on the rudimentary classics with a certain fondness.
 Artists Lars Arrhenius and Huck Hultgren saw the smooth, square tiles of the subway station as an opportunity to recreate elements from our favorite pixelated world: Pac-Man.
-The yellow protagonist munches his way through a series of dots, while the infamous red ghost haunts the hallway.
-After a walk through Thorildsplan, you may feel as though you should be zipping alongside Mario and Luigi in a go kart instead of traveling by train.
+The yellow protagonist munches his way through a series of dots, while the infamous red ghost haunts the hallways.
+After a walk through Thorildsplan, you may feel as though you should be zipping alongside Mario and Luigi in a go-kart instead of traveling by train.

 Stadion (Red Line)